 It is critical for industrial applications that network remains non-stop.
-JetNet 5010G supports standard RSTP, Rapid Super Ring, Dual Homing II and Legacy Super Ring Client modes.
+JetNet 4510 v2.1 supports standard RSTP, Multiple Super Ring, Rapid Dual Homing and Legacy Super Ring Client modes.

-Rapid Super Ring technology is Korenix 2nd generation Ring redundancy technology.
-This is Korenix patent and protected in countries all over the world.
-RSR meets the fastest failover time, 5 milliseconds, up to twenty units connected in a Gigabit Fiber Ring topology.
+Multiple Super Ring (MSR) technology is Korenix's 3rd generation Ring redundancy technology.
+This is patented and protected by Korenix and is used in countries all over the world.
+MSR ranks the fastest restore and failover time in the world, 0 ms for restore and about 5 milliseconds for failover for copper.

-Advanced Dual-homing II technology also facilitates JetNet 5010G to connect with core managed switch via standard Rapid Spanning Tree Protocol.
-With Dual Homing II technology, you can also run RSTP to couple several Rapid Super Rings, which is also known as Auto Ring Coupling.
+Advanced Rapid Dual Homing (RDH) technology also facilitates JetNet 4510 to connect with a core managed switch easily and conveniently.
+With RDH technology, you can also couple several Rapid Super Rings or RSTP cloud together, which is also known as Auto Ring Coupling.

-To backward compatible with Legacy Super Ring technology implemented in JetNet 4000/4500 series switches, JetNet 5010G also supports Super Ring Client mode.
-The Super Ring ports can pass through Super Ring control packets well and work with Super Ring.
+To become backwards compatible with the Legacy Super Ring technology implemented in JetNet 4000/4500 switches, JetNet 4510 also supports Super Ring Client mode.
+The Super Ring ports can pass through Super Ring control packets extremely well and works with Super Ring.

-Besides Korenix ring technology, JetNet 5010G also supports 802.1D-2004 version Rapid Spanning Tree Protocol (RSTP).
+Besides Korenix ring technology, JetNet 4510 also supports 802.1D-2004 version Rapid Spanning Tree Protocol (RSTP).
 New version of RSTP standard includes 802.1D-1998 STP, 802.1w RSTP.